KHAAdotPK/Skip-gram/README.md

 ./RUN.cmd
 ```
 ### TODO
-**Negative Sampling**: Implement negative sampling to improve training efficiency.
+1. **Negative Sampling**: Implement negative sampling to improve training efficiency.
 Negative sampling is an optimization technique used to approximate the softmax function in the output layer.
 Instead of updating the weights for all words in the vocabulary, negative sampling updates only a small number of negative samples, reducing computational complexity and speeding up the training process.
+2. **Regularization**: Implements techniques to prevent overfitting.

 # Skip-gram Model Training

-This repository contains the implementation of a Skip-gram model in C++ designed for word embedding generation from a text corpus.
 The model has been trained multiple times to ensure the robustness and reliability of the learned representations.

 ## Training Environment